Unrepl/unrepl/README.md

 ### Streams format

-The input is expected to be free form (a character stream).
-The default behavior to be expected is evaluation.
-(It's a rEpl after all.)
+The input is expected to be free form (a character stream)

 The output is a stream of EDN datastructures.